North Brisbane Burial Ground

 The North Brisbane Burial Ground was a former cemetery in the Town of Brisbane, Queensland, Australia.
 It was in the area now known as the suburbs of Milton and Paddington.
 It was also known as North Brisbane Cemetery, Paddington Cemetery and Milton Cemetery.

 Geography

 The burial ground was located across four blocks bounded by Beatrice Street on the north, Hale Street on the east, Church Street on the south and the present-day Castlemain Street on the west.
-This land is now used as Lang Park stadium and Ithaca Swimming Pool and children's parkland.
-Maps showing the burial ground and its later reuse are published by the Brisbane City Council.
+This land is now used as Lang Park stadium and Ithaca Swimming Pool and children's parkland (see plans).

 History

 The First Brisbane Burial Ground was established in 1825 when Brisbane was established as the Moreton Bay penal colony at present-day Skew Street (near the William Jolly Bridge northern endpoint).
 It was in use until 1843 when the North Brisbane Burial Ground opened.

 The North Brisbane burial ground was in use from 1843 to 1875, during which time up to 10,000 people may have been buried there.
 After 1875, the burial ground was closed and new burials were to take place in the newly established Toowong Cemetery.

 Circa 1862 the Anglican Church established a mortuary chapel for the cemetery.
 The mortuary chapel was demolished in 1891.

 The cemetery was flooded during the 1893 Brisbane flood.